zikula-modules/Clip/src/modules/Clip/docs/readme.txt

   WARNING
-    The upgrade to 0.2.1 removes the dependency of the image/upload plugins data to the PageMaster's upload path.
+    The upgrade to 0.2.1 removes the dependency of the image/upload plugins data to the Clip's upload path.
     Be sure to have it correct to update the data massively and without problems.
     This will let you to change the uploaddir and move the folder in the filesystem without worry about the plugins data integrity.